 - Trim off any cake domes that may have formed during baking on each cake layer creating an even layer of cake.
 Fit a piping bag with a plain round tip or a coupler and fill with about 1 cup buttercream and set aside.

 - Place a cake layer on a cake pedestal or serving platter and pipe a dam of buttercream around the edge of the cake.
-Spread half (about 1 cup) of the strawberry filling in the center of the cake layer, spreading it out until it reaches the buttercream dam.
+Spread half of the strawberry filling in the center of the cake layer, spreading it out until it reaches the buttercream dam.
 Add another cake layer on top and repeat this process with the buttercream dam and strawberry filling.
 Top with the last layer of cake (bottom side up) and cover the top and sides of the cake with the remaining buttercream.
 Decorate the top of the cake with fresh strawberries if desired.

 Storage: Cake layers can be stored wrapped in plastic wrap in an airtight cake container at room temperature for 2 days.